 Payment amounts in the distribution phase are based on the annuitant’s life expectancy.

 How Does an Annuity Work?

 Annuities are divided into two phases:

 - Accumulation phase: The accumulation phase, sometimes called the investment phase, is the first of the two.
 This is the period during which contributions are made to the account and funds grow.
 Appreciation during this time is based on contractual guarantees or investment performance, depending on the type of annuity purchased.

-- Annuitization phase: The second phase is the annuitization phase.
+- Annuitization phase: The second phase is the annuitization, or payout, phase.
 This is when payments start being made to the annuitant.
-These payments can be a lump sum, structured periodically or some combination of the two.
-The amount paid out is determined by the amount contributed, the performance of the account, the expected lifespan of the annuitant and the type of distribution elected.
+These payments can be a lump sum, periodic payments or some combination of the two.
+The amount paid out is determined by the amount contributed, the performance of the account, the expected lifespan of the annuitant and the type of distribution elected by the owner.

 A certain option triggers payouts for a defined amount of time — even if the annuitant passes away before that period is reached.
 Annuity assets can also be distributed in lump sums.

 What Happens to the Money in an Annuity When You Die?